Skip to main content

 • An adult child of an eligible veteran who is unmarried.

-• An unmarried adult child is one that “became permanently physically or mentally disabled and incapable of self-support before reaching 21 years of age, or before reaching 23 years of age if pursuing a full-time course of instruction at an approved educational institution.”
+• An unmarried adult child is one who “became permanently physically or mentally disabled and incapable of self-support before reaching 21 years of age, or before reaching 23 years of age if pursuing a full-time course of instruction at an approved educational institution.”

 Check out the NCA’s website for eligibility requirements for Reserves, Commissioned Officers of the National Oceanic and Atmospheric Administration, Public Health Service, World War II Merchant Mariners, the Philippine Armed Forces, and parents of an eligible Veteran.